bourumir-wyngs/serde-yaml-bw/README.md

 All interested in further development of the library are encouraged to look into existing pull requests and assist us on this.

 This package inherits a huge testing suite that should never break.
-W

 [Serde]: https://github.com/serde-rs/serde